-Lips are amazing!
-We put them through so much, but we sometimes forget to take care of them the way we should and in this day and age there are so many options so we shouldn’t let forgetfulness be our excuse.
+Lips are amazing, they look great and there is probably nothing as attractive as a perfect pair of lips but…..
+We put them through so much!
+It is easy to forget to take care of your lips, the way we should and in this day and age there are so many options so we shouldn’t let forgetfulness be our excuse.
 We can tint them, coat them in colour, fill them or find other methods of enhancement, but we have to take care of them in order to keep them feeling and looking healthy so that when we decide to throw some colour on, they are at their very best at all times.

 So, I’m diving straight into a world of all things lips and letting you know just how to make your lips your best feature while keeping them healthy.
 Let’s perfect that pout!